Brett and Katie’s wedding was just what a wedding should be – full of smiles, laughter and lots of fun.

-Meanwhile David, my second photographer for the day, was with the boys as they settled their nerves with a cheeky pint at The Red Lion in East Haddon before heading to church.
+Meanwhile, David was with the boys as they settled their nerves with a cheeky pint at The Red Lion in East Haddon before heading to church.
 And sorting through those pictures afterwards I can tell that they had a lot of fun!

 The ceremony was just perfect.
 But sadly we were only allowed to photograph during the hymns.
 It’s hard to get good expressions when people are singing but luckily Katie and Brett couldn’t even stop smiling then!
-And as luck would have it there was a mechanical wind-up toy in the children’s area at the back of the church, so we stole a couple of shots during the rather noisy play-time!
+But as luck would have it there was a mechanical wind-up toy in the children’s area at the back of the church, so we stole a couple of shots during the rather noisy play-time!

 Brett and Katie left church in timeless elegance, in a rather rare Lagonda (just check out that car), with Katie holding on to her veil and guests waving their top hats as they drove off.

 Then we were off to Holdenby House for the reception.
 It’s one of Northamptonshire’s finest wedding venues – a family home with lots of history.
-And I just love it.

 Katie and Brett had a marquee on the back lawn which looked stunning with gorgeous tall flower centre-pieces and Katie’s handiwork for the place settings (you can find similar at Cox and Cox).
 I loved Katie’s unusual idea to have a wedding dress competition.